dimitrisPs/scared_toolkit/README.md

-# SCARED_dataset_toolkit
+# SCARED dataset toolkit

-code to manipulate scared data
+This repository contains code to help you generate additional data, such as disparity and depthmap samples.
+The repository also provides tools to create the interpolated ground truth sequences based on keyframe ground truth data.

-# Data convension
+## Data convension

-all data are loaded and manipulated as 32 bit floats. in cases where values are not available, we omit them for point clouds and use nan for 3D images, depthmaps and disparities.
-To facilitate sample preview, easy we store resulting depthmaps and disparities as 16bit uint pngs.
-In order to store subpixel information we scale samples in a similar way with kitti.

-# scared data format
-Keyframes provide pointclouds stored as .obj in ascii mode.
-Those pointclouds were generated from the 3Dimages and contain a nan vertices as the keyframe 3dimages do.
-When loading those .obj we filter out nan values

-Keyframe 3Dimages seem to have been constructed by triangulating pixels between left and right image views.
-We do not know details about the process and whether or not the the distortion information was used.
-Unknown pixels are stored as nan Using the Z channel(depthmap) and the calibration parameters to reconstruct the scene does not result to the same information stored in the 3dImages.
-Possibly because 3d information was a result of triangulation between views which we cannot do since we do not have access to pixel correspondences.

-The interpolated ground truth sequences have a different format.
-Unknown depth information is stored as zero 3D vectors.
-Because the ground truth of the keyframe was used to create all the following frames, the initial pointcloud was transformed based on the kinematics and projected to the left and right frame of reference

-CHECK IF THE USED DISTORTION COEFFICIENTS.
+We've established a data format to facilitate development.
+Depth and disparity data are loaded and manipulated as floats.
+If disparity or depth information is not available for a specific pixel, its values are represented by nan.

+### Pointclouds
+The .obj pointclouds, provided with every keyframe, contain HxW points, with H, W the height and with of the monocular frame.
+Since SCARED does not provide full coverage, some of those vertices are represented as nan.
+Our loading functions remove such points which results to much smaller pointclouds containing only points for which we know ground truth information.
+Although not used by our scripts, we provide code to save pointclouds as ply.
+In that case we save only points with known ground truth.

+### 3D Images (.tiff)
+The provided .tiff keyframe files encode unknown values as nan, whereas the interpolated .tiff files in the sequences zeros(we haven't check every sequence).
+Since we want all unknown points to have nan values, when loading, our functions replace 0 vectors with nan values.

+### Disaprity and depthmaps (.png)

+To facilitate sample preview we store both generated disparity and depthmaps as 16bit uint pngs.
+All depth values are in mm distance and disparity is measured as the difference in y directions between the coordinates of a point in the left image with its corresponding point in the right image.
+In order to maintain decimal information when storing samples as .png, we scale the disparity and depth values by a configurable argument called scale_factor(default is 256.0) this maps a range of 0-255 to a range of 0-65280 and then store them as 16bit unsigned integers.
+If there is a need of storing values greater than 255, one can adjust the the scale factor to something that will cast the sample range to span values 0-2^16.
+Nan values are stored as 0.
+When loading such samples the scale_factor is used to remap 0-2^16 values to the correct range and 0 values are replaced by nan.
+This process is obviously lossy but it maintains correct information up to 2 decimal points when a scale_factor of 256.0 is used.

+## Provided function

+The repository, provides python code to load and save samples provided with the original dataset as well as functions to store and load depthmap and disparity samples with decimal information encoded in 16-bit uint .png.

+In addition we provide code to manipulate samples and create additional data, such as disparity samples.
+Included functions are able to generate depthmaps, 3D images, disparities and pointclouds from any of the aforementioned domains.
+Still if you are to use the the provided functions and not the scripts you need to check the validity of the outcome.
+For instace, `ptcloud_to_disparity()` can generate a disparity image based on a pointcloud, the result is meaningles if the provided pointcloud is not rotated to the rectified frame of reference and the Projection matrices are not obtained from the stereo rectification process.

+## Usage

+### Generate keyframe

+### Extract ground truth sequence

+### Generate ground truth sequence

-# Testing
+## Testing

 It's really hard to write tests for conversions and use the provided data.
 This is because we do not know exactly the method used to create the 3dimages.